 Here are some tips to keep in mind as you finalize your year-end charitable giving:

 - You must itemize deductions on Schedule A to deduct a charitable contribution.
-2020 presents an exception to this rule.
-Individuals will be able to claim a $300 above-the-line deduction for cash contributions made, generally, to public charities in 2020.
+2021 presents an exception to this rule.
+Individuals will be able to claim a $300 ($600 for married individuals filing joint returns in 2021) above-the-line deduction for cash contributions made, generally, to public charities in 2021.
 This rule effectively allows a limited charitable deduction to taxpayers claiming the standard deduction.

 - Donate before year-end to claim a deduction.
 Please remember if you are making a stock donation to submit the request a few weeks before the end of the year as this will allow your custodian enough time to fulfill the request in time for the deadline.

 - Verify that the charity is tax-exempt (sometimes called 501(c)(3) organizations) or qualified.
 Most organizations, other than churches and governments, must apply to the IRS to become a qualified organization.
 More information about qualified organizations can be found in IRS Publication 526, Charitable Contributions.
 You can also verify the tax-exempt status of an organization on the IRS.gov website.

 - When making your donation of cash or goods be sure to get a receipt.
 The IRS requires a receipt for donations greater than $250.
 If under $250 you need to have supporting documentation such as a bank record or receipt documenting the contribution.

 - For donated property with a value of more than $5,000, you’re generally required to obtain a qualified appraisal and to attach an appraisal summary to the tax return.
 However, a qualified appraisal isn’t required for publicly traded securities for which market quotations are readily available.
 For non-publicly traded securities, a written appraisal is required only when the deduction claimed exceeds $10,000.